mmuszynski/ICSOM-Style-Guide/Numbers.md

 # Numbers

+*This advice is no longer current as of September 2023.*

-For spelling out numbers, use the alternate rule (CMOS 9.3):
+~~For spelling out numbers, use the alternate rule (CMOS 9.3):

 [Spell] out only single-digit numbers and [use] numerals for all others ...